VarjoDesigns/VarjoDesigns/README.md

 **Adobe Photoshop** - Defacto photo editing software, and my personal favorite one too.
 If i need to edit pixel graphics, it's my go to.
 **Adobe XD** - Done a few prototypes with it for fun.
 Works like Adobe software usually does, so able to use it if needed.

+## Notable projects here on Github
+Please note that most of what I do is in private repositories.
+I do have some public display projects and test projects I've done for sake of experimenting, that I can show in greater detail.

+**My largest backend project:**
+StorefrontApp was created for our server programming course.
+It runs on Java SpringBoot setup, with a thymeleaf frontend and Bootstrap powered UI.

+**My largest frontend project:**
+Raspberry Consulting frontend was done using Angular for a school project.
+The task was to create a complete website utilising Angular, and extra points could be earned from extending the project.
+I created an website for an imaginary consultant firm, and integrated theme customized version of Google Maps.

 ## Links and portfolio

 **My personal website** is http://www.varjodesigns.com